kk3039/code-scanner/README.md

 Victoria Lu
 Xiaomeng Wang

+## Prerequisites

 ## Development

-To start locally: `npm run start local [input_file_path]`
+To read from a github repository: `npm run start [owner] [repo]`

 args:
-`local`: indicate that the following is a local file `input_file_path`: path to file which is to be analyzed.
-It cannot be a directory e.g.: `npm run start local test.txt` will start analyze the `./test.txt` file.

-To read from a github repository: `npm run start [owner] [repo] [path]`
-args:
 `owner`: owner of the repository
 `repo`: repository name
-`path`: optional.
-Relative path from the root of the repository

 e.g.:
-`npm run start kk3039 code-scanner` will get to the root of remote repository of this project.
+`npm run start  wsghlby vulnerability-test` will get to the root of remote repository of this project.
-`npm run start kk3039 code-scanner src` will get to the `src/` folder of remote repository of this project.
 !!
 Recursive reading from directories are not supported yet.

 ## Modules

-### Git Log Volunerability
+### Git Log Vulnerability

-This module scans the git log of the given repository, and compare between two consecutive commits to see if sensitive information has been commited.
+This module scans the git log of the given repository, and compare between two consecutive commits to see if sensitive information has been committed.

 Example output:

 ```
+Git Exposure Scan:
 Detected sensitive information in git commits [commit A] and [commit B]:
 RSA private key: -----BEGIN RSA PRIVATE KEY----- appearances: 1
 ```